njadid/asynch_py/docs/c_api.rst

 -  Returns 0 if the step is written, 1 if no temporary file is available.

 This routine writes the current state of each link to temporary files for every link where a time series output has been specified.
 Normally, calling *Asynch_Advance* with the *print_flag* set is enough to write output time series.
-However, advancing an *asynchsolver* object without the *print_flag* set or calls that modify how data is outputted to the temporary files will cause data to not be written for some times.
+However, advancing an AsynchSolver object without the *print_flag* set or calls that modify how data is outputted to the temporary files will cause data to not be written for some times.
 This routine can be called to commit missing data.

 Asynch_Create_Output
 ~~~~~~~~~~~~~~~~~~~~~~